 Who has access?

-Students enrolled in 3SPACE Classes or in the JMU 3D Printing Club have swipe-card access to the space and equipment during all open hours, as indicated on the calendar below.
+Students enrolled in 3SPACE Classes or in the JMU 3D Printing Club have swipe-card access to the space and equipment during all open hours, as indicated on the 3SPACE Calendar.
 Faculty and staff can get 3SPACE access by attending Workshop Classes in 3D printing and design through JMU Innovation Services.
 If you’re interested in pursuing a 3D printing project, contact us at the link below or talk to any of the 3SPACE Directors.
 You can find us on the JMU campus in Burruss Hall, room 349.